UK Government Increases AR6 Contracts for Difference Budget by Over 50%

 Industry leaders have been advocating for increased funding in AR6 to maximize the potential of the 10GW of eligible offshore wind capacity.
 Keith Anderson, CEO of ScottishPower, remarked, “Today's move will unlock billions in private investment, support thousands of jobs, strengthen our energy security, and produce the green and affordable power needed for decades to come.”

-The Department of Energy Security and Net Zero highlighted that the increased offshore wind budget sends “a strong signal to industry to invest in UK waters,” while the overall uplift will “accelerate the delivery of clean, cheap, low- electricity.”
+The Department of Energy Security and Net Zero highlighted that the increased offshore wind budget sends “a strong signal to industry to invest in UK waters,” while the overall uplift will “accelerate the delivery of clean, cheap, low- .”

 Energy Minister Michael Shanks noted, “Increasing the budget by more than 50% will boost industry confidence to back clean energy, attracting cutting-edge clean technologies to Britain as we accelerate to a decarbonised power sector by 2030.”